cruzgodar/wilson/README.md

 		- `touchmove: ({ x, y, xDelta, yDelta, event }) => void`: a function called when a touch point is moved while dragging on the canvas.
 		- `wheel: ({ x, y, scrollDelta, event }) => void`: a function called when a mouse wheel is scrolled on the canvas.
 - `draggableOptions`: an object with the following fields:
-	- `draggables`: an object whose keys are the IDs of draggable elements, and whose values are arrays of two numbers representing the initial world coordinates of the draggable.
+	- `draggables: {[id: string]: [number, number]}`: an object whose keys are the IDs of draggable elements, and whose values are the initial world coordinates of the draggable.
 	- `radius`: the radius of the draggable circles, in pixels (including the border).
 Defaults to `12`.
 Change this only if you are also restyling the CSS of the draggables.
 	- `static`: a boolean for whether the draggables are unable to be moved.
 Defaults to `false`.
 	- `callbacks`: an object with some or all of the following fields: